RENDERING, SHADERS, GPU compute, & optimization

 Raven software - call of duty (2021 - 2024)

-A few of the features I worked on there include:
+As an engineer on the Rendering team, few of the features I worked on included:

-• Expanded the engine’s large-scale terrain system & associated tooling to give artists more freedom when painting/applying surface materials and material combinations.
+Expanded the engine’s large-scale terrain system & associated tooling to give artists more freedom when painting layered textures/materials.
 See this SIGGRAPH 2023 presentation on Call of Duty’s terrain system for more context.

-• Made improvements to the runtime image/mesh streaming system for Warzone’s Caldera map.
-Caldera introduced pilotable airplanes featuring the fastest player-controlled speeds seen in Call of Duty.
-The improvements involved heuristically prioritizing streaming to assets along the flight path in order to reduce streamer churn.
+Made improvements to the runtime texture and mesh streaming system for Warzone’s Caldera map.
+Caldera introduced airplanes featuring the fastest player-controlled speeds seen in Call of Duty necessitating optimizations in streaming heuristics to reduce churn on low-end hardware/consoles.

 The videos above showcase a custom 3D deferred rendering pipeline that I developed for Game Maker: Studio 1.4 while studying at University.
 It was created with the intention of expanding the scope of the engine’s limited 3D capabilities.